mada-muniraja/appwrite-console/README.md

-# Appwrite Console Cross-Platform App
+# Appwrite Console Desktop App

-This is an unofficial cross-platform app for [Appwrite Console](https://cloud.appwrite.io/) made with [Tauri](https://tauri.app/).
+This is an unofficial desktop app for [Appwrite Console](https://cloud.appwrite.io/) made with [Tauri](https://tauri.app/).

-The app is a simple wrapper around the Appwrite console web interface, allowing you to access the console from a native application on any operating systems.
+The app is a simple wrapper around the Appwrite console web interface, allowing you to access the console from a native desktop application.

 ![Appwrite project dashboard showing various Appwrite features](./resources/github.png)